HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/installing-downpay.md

 ### Billing

-Later on during the private beta we will release pricing plans and introduce billing selection screens to installation.
+After the free private beta, we will release pricing plans and introduce plan selection screens to the installation process.